ssmiller25/k8s-intro/k8s-intro-dev.md

 Cover the essential steps to run an application in Kubernetes!

 <aside class="notes">
-  Migth want to emphasis not necessarily production, or automated...but at least stpes are there.
+  Might want to emphasis not necessarily production, or automated...but at least steps are there.
   Questions to ask audience to taylor presentation:
     * What does everyone do.
 Developers/Operations/DevOps
     * Have many people of used docker?
 Dockerized an app?